 Benefits of a Bigger Refund

-J. Money explained further that receiving “a nice big pile” of money all at once prompts taxpayers to take action right away, “which hopefully means saving/investing/paying off more debt than you would have across the year.”
+J. Money explained further that receiving “a nice big pile” of money all at once prompts taxpayers to take action right away, “which hopefully means saving, investing or paying off more debt than you would have across the year.”

-The “Ultimate Cheapskate” Jeff Yeager also made clear that for those with their finances in order, there’s no good reason to give the government that interest fee loan by allowing them to keep more of income than necessary through out the year.
+The “Ultimate Cheapskate” Jeff Yeager also made clear that for those with their finances in order, there’s no good reason to give the government that interest fee loan by allowing them to keep more of their income than necessary throughout the year.

 Like most matters related to personal finance, there’s no one clear-cut answer.
 Luke Landes of the blog Consumerism Commentary recognizes there are benefits to both.

-“Personally, I’d rather manage my withholding throughout the year so whether I receive a refund or owe more money on a tax bill, it’s a small amount,” he told GOBankingRates.
+“Personally, I’d rather manage my withholding throughout the year so whether I receive a refund or owe more money on a tax bill, it’s a small amount,” Landes told GOBankingRates.

 “Some argue that a refund is your money so getting it throughout the year gives you the opportunity to make it work for you and that waiting for your refund until April 15th essentially gives the government and interest-free loan of your money.
 However, those who like the idea of getting a big refund say that this type of planning serves as forced savings for those that need the extra push to save.”

 John Waggoner of USA Today also noted that most people use their tax refund as a kind of forced savings account.
 They might be receiving very little interest, but they enjoy getting a substantial check in April.

 “Back when you could earn 5 percent or more in a bank account, financial planners said that it made more sense to get more money in your paycheck each month, bank it, and collect interest.
 Why give Uncle Sam an interest-free loan?
 Today, they say the same thing, but fail to mention that you’ll get zip in most interest-bearing bank accounts,” Waggoner said.